MicrosoftDocs/defender-docs/defender-endpoint/mac-install-with-other-mdm.md

 You can use the documented [Configuration profile structure](mac-preferences.md) as a guideline.

 This article explains that "antivirusEngine", "edr", "tamperProtection" are settings at the top level of the configuration file.
-And e.g. "scanHistoryMaximumItems" are at the second level and are of integer type.
+And, for example, "scanHistoryMaximumItems" are at the second level and are of integer type.

 You should see this information in the output of the previous command.
 If you found out that "antivirusEngine" is nested under some other setting - then the profile is misconfigured.
 If you can see "antivirusengine" instead of "antivirusEngine", the name is misspelled and the whole subtree of settings are ignored.
 If `"scanHistoryMaximumItems" => "10000"`, the wrong type is used and the setting will be ignored.

 ## Check that all profiles are deployed

 You can download and run [analyze_profiles.py](https://github.com/microsoft/mdatp-xplat/tree/master/macos/mdm).
 This script will collect and analyze all profiles deployed to a machine and warn you about missed ones.
-Note that it can miss some errors, and it is not aware of some design decisions that system administrators are making deliberately.
+Note that it can miss some errors, and it isn't aware of some design decisions that system administrators are making deliberately.
 Use this script for guidance, but always investigate if you see something marked as an error.
 For example, the onboarding guide tells you to deploy a configuration profile for onboarding blob.
-Yet, some organizations decide to run the manual onboarding script instead. analyze_profile.py will warn you about the missed profile.
+Yet, some organizations decide to run the manual onboarding script instead. analyze_profile.py warns you about the missed profile.
 You can either decide to onboard via configuration profile, or disregard the warning altogether.

 ## Check installation status